katarzyna-stepczynska/katarzyna-stepczynska/README.md

 - 😃  Hi, my name is Katarzyna.
 I am building my full-stack developer career
 - 🤓 My base coding language is JavaScript, with framework such as React.
 I am a Node.js big enthusiast
 - 😎 I am currently practiced writing backend JS with has Node.js built MERN applications (MongoDB, Express, React, Node)
-- 🌱 Soon learning Next.js and Three.js
+- 🌱 Soon learning Nest.js
 - 🦻 I am a deaf person but I can understand and talk like a normal person
 - 📐 I am an architectural engineer and I have a building license
 - ⭐ Fun fact about me: I am a master at selling some stuffs.
 I find them in the garbages during walks, I renovate and then sell them